katelyn98/CorruptionRobustness/README.md

 ## Analysis

-There are two key results to point out from these xperiments.
+There are two key results to point out from these experiments.
 First, take note how all of the vision transformer architectures perform better on a subset of ImageNet-C than a vanilla ResNet50 and a ResNet50 trained on Stylized-ImageNet.
 From this, we decided to see how much shape bias vision transformers have compared to a vanilla ResNet50.
-Notice how a the DeiT tiny vision transformer achieves a higher shape bias than a vanilla ResNet50, and the ResNet50 has 5 times as many parameters at the DeiT tiny model.
+Notice how a the DeiT tiny vision transformer achieves a higher shape bias than a vanilla ResNet50, and yet ResNet50 has 5 times as many parameters at the DeiT tiny model.